frozenrabi/frozenrabi/README.md

 - 👋 Hi, I’m @Rabi Shrestha
 - 👀 I’m interested in Remote Sensing, Open Street Map, Cadastre, Photogrammetry, Cartography, Open Data and Geospatial domain.
 - 🌱 I’m currently learning Remote Sensing and Open data mapping.
-- 💞️ I’m recipient of Humanitarian Openstreetmap Microgrante & HOT Data Quality Intern.
-- 📫 How to reach me ...
+- 📫 How to reach me ... frozenrabi28@gmail.com

 <!---
 frozenrabi/frozenrabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.